Sony WH-1000XM5 vs Apple AirPods Max: which noise-cancelling headphones are better?

 The AirPods Max 2 justify their higher asking price with superior sound quality (Image credit: What Hi-Fi?)

-That's the features dealt with.
-But what are these headphones like to listen to?
+Those are the features dealt with, and now we get to the most pertinent question of all: what are these headphones like to listen to?
 Very good, as you would expect from flagship pairs from two marquee brands.

 In terms of acoustic engineering, the Sonys sport all-new 30mm carbon fibre drivers that have been specially made to be lightweight and yet extremely rigid, whereas the Apples have 40mm drivers that are said to maintain total harmonic distortion of "less than one per cent across the entire audible range".

-The Sony XM5 excel sonically, with an effortlessly musical sound.
-The XM4 were our favourite-sounding headphones at this price, but the XM5 have actually come on leaps and bounds.
+The Sony XM5 excel sonically at their price point, delivering an effortlessly musical sound.
+The XM4 were our favourite-sounding headphones at this level, but the XM5 deliver even greater clarity and a more open presentation.
+"It’s actually quite a jump," said our testing experts.

-Theirs is a more open sound with greater clarity.
-Bass notes are rendered with newfound precision, and the level of detail these cans dig up is astonishing.
+Bass notes are rendered with newfound precision, too, and the level of detail these cans dig up is astonishing.
 Dynamic shifts are conveyed with aplomb, while their sense of timing is exemplary.
+You won't find a more compelling performance from wireless over-ear headphones at their price.

-Ultimately, we believe the AirPods Max justify their price over the Sonys in terms of sound quality, even if in our minds the Sonys are the better-value of the two all things considered.
+Ultimately, we believe the AirPods Max justify their premium over the Sonys in terms of sound quality, even if in our minds the Sonys are the better value pair, all things considered.

-However, those who want (and can afford) the best wireless headphone sound on the market should note that there are now pairs that perform even better than the AirPods Max, such as the higher-priced Mark Levinson No.5909Focal BathysBowers & Wilkins Px8 and T+A Solitaire T.
+That said, those who want (and can afford) the very best wireless headphone sound quality available should note that there are now pairs that perform even better than the AirPods Max, such as the higher-priced Mark Levinson No.5909Focal BathysBowers & Wilkins Px8 and T+A Solitaire T.

 **Winner: Apple AirPods Max**

-The Sonys are much lighter, less pricey, and boast some fantastically advanced features such as the ability to upscale audio and optimise noise-cancelling according to your location, all while delivering a wonderfully engaging and detailed sound that will impress most people.
-They also offer a longer battery life and work well with both iOS and Android devices.
+They are priced more accessibly, boast some fantastically advanced features such as the ability to upscale audio and optimise noise-cancelling according to your location, all while delivering a wonderfully engaging and detailed sound that is sure to impress most people.
+They also offer a longer battery life, support a higher-quality Bluetooth codec, and work well with both iOS and Android devices.

 MORE: